 Section 16 of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and persons who own more than ten percent of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
 Officers, directors and greater than ten percent stockholders are required by SEC regulation to furnish the Company with copies of all Section 16(a) reports they file.
-To the best of the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2021, the Company's directors, executive officers and greater than ten percent beneficial owners complied on a timely basis with all applicable Section 16(a) filing requirements.
+During the year ended December 31, 2022, the Form 3 for Ms. Basse was filed late and five Form 4's reporting non-qualified stock option grants to Ms. Basse, Mr. Cunningham, Mr. Rosgen, Dr. Tomsche and Mr. Wainman that were due in December 2022 were not filed until January 2023.
+To the best of the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2022, the Company's directors, executive officers and greater than ten percent beneficial owners complied on a timely basis with all applicable Section 16(a) filing requirements, except for the late reports described above.